-- does not have a genuine intention to honour; and - does not have a reasonable basis to represent to other market participants, through the pre-dispatch schedules provided by AEMO, that it will honour that offer, bid or rebid if the material conditions and circumstances upon which it was based remain unchanged until the relevant dispatch interval.
+As such, the Commission's second draft rule also provides that an offer, bid or rebid will be taken to be false or misleading if the generator does not have a reasonable basis to make the representations that have been made to other market participants, through the pre-dispatch schedules provided by AEMO, that the generator will not change its offer unless it becomes aware of a change in the material conditions and circumstances upon which the offer was based.
 This is analogous to the treatment of statements of future matters under section 4(1) of the Australian Consumer Law (ACL) where a representor's statement as to its own future actions is taken to have been made upon reasonable grounds if, at the time of making the statement, the representor intended to, and objectively had the capacity to, perform the future act.

-In support of this change, the Commission's draft rule would include additional wording in the market design principles set out in chapter 3 of the NER.
-The draft rule amends clause 3.1.4(a)(2) which provides that Chapter 3 should give effect to the market design principle that there should be the maximum level of market transparency in the interests of achieving a very high degree of market efficiency.
-Under the draft rule, this principle is elaborated on to make clear that a key aspect of this market transparency is the provision of accurate, reliable and timely forecast information to market participants in order to allow for responses that reflect underlying conditions of supply and demand.

-Additional wording has also been included in rule 3.8.22A to provide that the false or misleading character of the offer, bid or rebid could be ascertained by inference from the knowledge, belief, intention, or conduct of the generator or any other person, including patterns of conduct.
+In support of this change, the Commission's second draft rule would include additional wording in the market design principles set out in chapter 3 of the NER to amend clause 3.1.4(a)(2) to elaborate on the objectives of providing accurate, reliable and timely forecast information to market participants in order to allow for responses that reflect underlying conditions of supply and demand.
+Additional wording has also been included in clause 3.8.22A to provide that the false or misleading character of the offer, bid or rebid could be ascertained by inference from the knowledge, belief, intention, or conduct of the generator or any other person, including patterns of conduct.

-A court would therefore be able to infer in certain circumstances that a generator did not have either a genuine intention to honour, or a reasonable basis to represent to other market participants that it would honour, its original offer or rebid.
-This is particularly relevant in the case where a generator deliberately delays in making a rebid until close to dispatch in order to exploit the limited opportunity of other participants to respond.
-While it may be difficult to prove in any individual instance that the generator deliberately delayed in making its rebid, a repeated pattern over time of submitting offers or rebids that were then amended by way of subsequent late rebids could suggest that the generator did not have a reasonable basis to represent that it would honour its initial offers.
+A finding of breach could therefore be made by a court after considering all the evidence before it even if that breach was ascertainable only be reference to a pattern of conduct by the relevant generator.
+This is particularly relevant in the case where a generator has a pattern of behaviour of deliberately delaying making rebids until close to dispatch.
+While it may be difficult to prove in any individual instance that the generator deliberately delayed in making its rebid, a repeated pattern over time of submitting offers or rebids that were then amended by way of subsequent late rebids could suggest that the generator did not have a reasonable basis to make the representations that it made to the market by way of its initial offers.

-In determining whether a generator had either a genuine intention to honour its offer or rebid, or a reasonable basis to represent that it would honour its offer or rebid, the Commission's draft rule would also allow for an inference to be drawn from other offers and rebids made by the generator.
-This is similar to an element of the South Australian Government's proposed rule that would allow the AER to assess the intention of a participant by having regard to all of the bids and rebids that the participant has substantial control over.
+In determining whether a generator had made offers or rebids that were false, misleading or likely to mislead, the Commission's second draft rule would also allow for an inference to be drawn from other offers, bids and rebids made by the generator.
+This is similar to an element of the South Australian Government's proposed rule that would allow the AER to assess the intention of a participant by having regard to all of the offers, bids and rebids that the participant has substantial control over.

-4.4.3 Rebidding as soon as reasonably practicable
+4.5.3 Rebidding as soon as practicable

 Late rebids are not in themselves misleading as to a generator's intentions.
-However, it could be suggested that the generator's previous offers or rebids became misleading during the interval between the generator's change of intention for dispatch and its late rebid.
+However, it could be suggested that the generator's previous offers or rebids could become misleading during the interval between the generator's change of intention for dispatch and its late rebid.
 However, this would not be definitive.
 A generator, in making a late rebid, may have changed its intention within a reasonable timeframe of submitting its late rebid.